-√ 1955 - After four years of construction, Rock Eagle 4-H Center, on 1,400 acres of land near Eatonton, opened for summer camp.
-Rock Eagle 4-H Center is the site of a 2,000 plus year old white, quartz rock mound in the shape of an eagle.
+4 1955 - After about four years of construction, Rock Eagle 4-H Center, on 1,400 acres of land near Eatonton, opened for summer camp.
+The Rock Eagle effigy mound offers the opportunity to build a theme around the lives of the Native Americans.

 1982 - Georgia 4-H's second beach camp opens at Jekyll Island 4-H Center at the site of the old Dolphin Hotel.

 1990 - Major renovations at Rock Eagle 4-H Center improve the facility for camping and all the other programs held there.
-2004 - Tybee

-Island 4-H Center

-becomes Burton

-4-H Center on

-Tybee Island to

-honor Maxine and

-Bob Burton for a

-generous donation

-to improve the

-Center.
-Bob was a

-4-H camp counselor.
+2004 - Tybee Island 4-H Center becomes Burton 4-H Center on Tybee Island to honor Maxine and Bob Burton for a generous donation to improve the Center.
+Bob was a 4-H camp counselor.

-< 2004 - Georgia 4-H, in partnership with the Fortson Camp board of directors, opens Fortson 4-H Center, near Hampton, just south of Atlanta.
+C 2004 - Georgia 4-H, in partnership with the Fortson Camp board of directors, opens Fortson 4-H Center, near Hampton, just south of Atlanta.
 A community camp had been operating at Fortson for about 40 years before this partnership and continues today.
 2014 - The Fortson Board donates the Fortson 4-H Center property to UGA and Georgia 4-H to continue camping and environmental education programs.
 It is the largest private gift ever received by Georgia 4-H.

-< 2017 - Camp Jekyll opens its doors to children in Georgia and beyond.
+2017 - Camp Jekyll opens its doors to children in Georgia and beyond.
 On the original footprint of Jekyll Island 4-H Center, the completely rebuilt Camp Jekyll continues teaching Georgia's children about Jekyll Island's rich environment and diverse wildlife.
-Georgia 4-H manages Camp Jekyll in cooperation with the Jekyll Island Authority.
+Georgia 4-H will manage Camp Jekyll in cooperation with the Jekyll Island Authority.